Kopaonik: History

 First scientific exploration of the mountain's flora came in 1836-38 when the geologist Ami Boué visited the mountain.
 He made a collection of Kopaonik's plant life which is today kept in the Imperial Natural History Museum in Vienna.
 Botanist Josif Pančić gave the greatest scientific contribution to the plant life on Kopaonik.
 In 1851 he explored the mountain for the first time, followed by another 18 expeditions.

-During World War II the Yugoslav Partisans were active in the region.
+During World War II the Yugoslav Partisans and Chetniks were both active in the region.
+Chetnik vojvoda Dragutin Keserović, commander of the Rasina Corps and possibly the most active Chetnik leader, conducted various activities in and around Kopaonik, leading to the Waffen-SS launching Operation Kopaonik in order to eliminate Keserović and his unit, which ultimately failed in its purpose and instead led to the murders of 690 civilians, including the rounding-up and massacre of dozens of civilians in a church in Kriva Reka.

 With territorial reorganization in the mid-1950s, the southern parts of Kopaonik were to be ceded from NR Serbia to its autonomous province Kosovo and Metohija.
 In 1959, Leposavić was incorporated into the province.

 In Pančić's honor, marking the 100th anniversary of his first expedition, the highest point was renamed from Milan's Peak (Milanov vrh) to Pančić's Peak in 1951.
 A mausoleum was built on the peak and the remains of Pančić and his wife were reinterred in it.
 They were buried in the coffins made of Serbian spruce, which Pančić discovered.